 The original members of the Copper Club were involved with the Copper Division of the War Production Board, which was established by President Franklin D. Roosevelt to assure that necessary materials were available to the defense establishment.
-Members of the WPB’s Copper Division often gathered for lunch at Union Terminal in Washington D.C., and from these information session the Copper Club of World War II was created.
-After the ware, the name was shortened to Copper Club.
+Members of the War Production Board’s Copper Division often gathered for lunch at Union Terminal in Washington D.C., and from these information sessions the Copper Club of World War II was created.
+After the war, the name was shortened to Copper Club.

-From inception, the Club has made contributions, from accumulated excess funds, to causes and educational programs associated with the copper industry.
-However, at the Board of Directors meeting on Sept.
-16, 1994, it was proposed and voted that all excess funds be used to establish a Grants Program to assist exceptional students preparing for careers in fields related to maintenance and expansion of the copper industry.
+From inception, the Copper Club has made contributions to causes and educational programs associated with the copper industry.
+At the Board of Directors meeting on Sept.
+16, 1994, it was proposed and voted that all excess funds be used to establish a Grants Program to assist exceptional students preparing for careers in fields related the copper industry.

 Chairman